Corporate Sustainability Due Diligence Directive

 Exporting agri-food sectors will need to work together to ensure they can respond to the demands of the Directive.
 The precise information required by large companies will become clearer over time (clarified by future Commission guidance), but the following actions will probably be needed (European Commission 2022).

-- Engaging with large EU companies to ensure that each human right and labour/ environmental standard has clearly defined and agreed actions for implementation, metrics for measurement and reporting, and the means to meet due diligence requirements.
-Producers and suppliers need to be proactive to control social and environmental priorities and to develop and manage action plans.
+environmental standard has clearly defined and agreed actions for implementation, metrics for measurement and reporting, and the means to meet due diligence requirements.
+Producers and suppliers need to be proactive to control social and environmental priorities and to develop and manage action plans. - Establishing definitions and systems for the collection, verification, and publication of relevant data.
+International standards such as the Organisation for Economic Co-operation and Development’s (OECD) Due Diligence Guidance for Responsible Business Conduct and Guidelines for Multinational Enterprises on Responsible Business Conduct are important reference points.

 - Upgrading voluntary standards initiatives.
 Existing initiatives may not cover the range of economic, social, and environmental issues covered by the new Directive, and users of standards will have to adapt to changing requirements.